oxidecomputer/design-site/README.md

 The site is deployed on [Netlify](https://www.netlify.com/) so we get [previews of changes in PRs](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/).

+## Prior Art

-> This idea was based off something a team at [Microsoft](https://microsoft.github.io/join-dev-design/) did as well :)
+This idea was based off something a team at [Microsoft](https://microsoft.github.io/join-dev-design/) did as well :)

+The circuit animation is forked from [codepen](https://codepen.io/christopherprins/pen/rZZWoj).